-Let me start off by saying…congrats!
+Let me start off by saying… congrats!
 If you’re reading this, there’s a good chance you’ve thought about starting your own business.
-We need more people creating new things, motivated by hard work, and helping the economy.
+We need more people creating new things, motivated by hard work, and helping the economy!
 As we all know, there’s a lot that goes into starting your own business.
-Like anything, there’s going to be things that you’ll only learn by getting your feet wet.
-However, what if you could get an inside glimpse?
+There’s going to be things that you’ll only learn by getting your feet wet.
+However, what if you could get an inside glimpse before you jump in?
 We’ve compiled a list of the top things entrepreneurs wish someone told them before they started.

 JUST NOD AND SMILE